rupalkhilari/genome-designer/server/extensions/README.md

 Include extensions in `/server/extensions/package.json`, and they will be installed using NPM.
 You can include local paths for extensions included locally, or npm modules.

-It is assumed that extensions are already installed by the time the server has started.
+It is assumed that extensions are already installed and built (e.g. using `npm install`) by the time the server has started.

+At this time, the client is bootstrapped with knowledge of all the plugins available on the server, but they are initialized lazily as needed (i.e. `package.json` manifest available, `index.js` loaded when needed).

 ## Extension Format

 Extensions are expected to be NPM modules.
 They must provide:

-- an entrypoint of `index.js` which exports as default a `render()` function (defined below)
+- an entrypoint of `index.js` which is responsible for calling `gd.registerExtension(manifest, render)`.
+The format of the render function is given below.
 - package.json with fields `id`, `name`, `version`, `region` (defined below)

-### example package.json
+### example

+An trivial example is given in extensions/simple

+#### package.json

 ```
 {